 The proposed project will have environmental benefits in four key areas.
-Construction of dikes and seawall will prevent further saltwater intrusion and hence reduce land degradation on farmlands which support the livelihoods of selected coastal communities.
+Construction of dikes and seawall will prevent further saltwater intrusion and hence reduce land degradation on farmlands which support the livelihoods of selected coastal communities in the Shehias of Mto wa Pwani, Gando and Kangani, with estimated populations of 1074, 2210 and 3,995, respectively.
 Restoration of mangrove forests along the shorelines will reduce beach erosion and enhance other ecosystem services provided by mangroves.
 Mangroves play an important ecological role in the accommodation of adaptive responses to sea level rise, storm surges and help to prevent intrusion of sea water by trapping sediments and accelerating land building processes in tide-dominated coastal and estuarine environments.
-Furthermore, the coastal ecosystems of mangroves contain large stores of blue carbon and if their ecosystems are damaged or degraded, the carbon sink capacity is lost or adversely affected, thus their conservation can ensure that they continue to play their role as long-term carbon sinks17.
+Furthermore, the coastal ecosystems of mangroves contain large stores of blue carbon and if their ecosystems are damaged or degraded, the carbon sink capacity is lost or adversely affected, thus their conservation can ensure that they continue to play their role as long-term carbon sinks20.
 Thirdly, construction of rainwater harvesting structures will also improve water availability, enhance the protection of freshwater aquifers and promote efficient use of water.
 This will in turn contribute to the recharge of groundwater aquifers which will enhance stabilization of the freshwater-saltwater equilibrium.
 Fourthly, the adoption of climate smart agriculture practices (which promotes soil and water conservation), integrated farming systems approach and other best environmental conservation practices such as tree planting will improve the natural vegetation cover and contribute to proper management of soil and water resources.
 In particular, tree planting will significantly contribute to the restoration of forests which were previously cleared for various reasons.